Verifying and Unverifying Cards

 In My Tasks:

+From the main Dashboard in the Web App, under the My Tasks panel you can see the total number of Cards to Verify.
 To see a breakdown of all the cards you need to Verify, we recommend using your Verification Queue.
-(Navigate to the web app and select My Tasks from the top navigation bar, and select Verification.)
+Click the number next to Cards to Verify (or select My Tasks from the top navigation bar, and select Verification.)

 Your Verification Queue displays a variety of additional information about your Untrusted Cards.
 Sort by the different table columns to help you prioritize what Cards you want to Verify first.